On this page we look at clocks that have been used in BBC2 presentation over the years. We also have a page looking at clocks from BBC1.

-The same style of clock remained in use throughout the 1970s, before an electronic timepiece was introduced in September 1980, more than a year before BBC1 received the same.
+The same style of clock remained in use throughout the 1970s (though some alternative designs were briefly experimented with), before an electronic timepiece was introduced in September 1980, more than a year before BBC1 received the same.

 A different style of clock face on a white background was introduced in 1986, which unfortunately we have no image of.